Sushmitha-Chitta/Calculator---BMI/README.md

-# Calculator---BMI
+# Calculator of BMI
-Calculate your BMI
+Calculate your BMI by providing your inputs.